Polymath: A Challenging Multi-modal Mathematical Reasoning Benchmark

-\paragraph{\textbf{A Closer Look at Model Errors}} We analysed total of 236 samples where all three state of the art MLLMs (Claude-3.5 Sonnet, GPT-4o and Gemini-1.5 Pro) gave incorrect answers on \textit{testmini}.
-Based on the manual inspection of the responses, we identified 7 types of errors that MLLMs make (Table \ref{tab:error_analysis_table}).
-The total error distribution of all three models is present in Table \ref{tab:error_analysis}.
-Qualitative examples for category-wise errors are present in \S \ref{qualitative}.
+\paragraph{\textbf{A Closer Look at Model Errors}} We analysed 203 samples where all three state-of-the-art MLLMs (Claude-3.7 Sonnet, GPT-4o and Gemini-2.5 Flash) gave incorrect answers on \textit{testmini}.
+Based on the manual inspection of the responses, we identified 7 types of errors that MLLMs make.
 The most common error on this dataset was Logical Flaw (LF), occurring in nearly $\sim 60\%$ of incorrect samples.
-Spatial Misunderstanding (SM), which involves a lack of understanding of diagram structure and content, was a close second ($\sim$ 25\%).
+Spatial Misunderstanding (SM), which involves a lack of understanding of diagram structure and content, was a close second ($\sim$ 20\%).
 Figure \ref{fig:category_wise_error_analysis} shows the category-wise distribution of the two types of error.
-These errors were most prevalent in OD, PR, and SC category of questions, as making uncommon logical leaps and fully comprehending visual information (which models fall short of) is integral to solving these questions.
-Additionally, in questions involving extrapolation over multiple weakly connected data points, models came to conclusions that contradicted earlier data, pointing to a lack of information retention.
-Finally, we find that models fell into the same fallacious reasoning patterns as one another - for example, making the assumption that a pattern holds across each row, when the correct reasoning involves a pattern replicated across columns.
+These errors were most prevalent in OD, PR, and SC category of questions, as making uncommon logical leaps and fully comprehending visuals is integral to solving these.
+Furthermore, in questions involving extrapolation over multiple weakly connected data points, models came to conclusions that contradicted earlier data, indicating a lack of information retention.
+Finally, we found that models fell into identical fallacious reasoning patterns, e.g. assuming that a pattern holds across each row when a pattern is replicated across columns.